knpuniversity/javascript/knpu/ep3b-webpack-encore/copy-plugin.md

 ## Installing copy-webpack-plugin

-To do this, we can take advantage of a Webpack *plugin* that can copy this file for us.
+To do this, we can take advantage of a Webpack *plugin* that can copy the file for us.
 Google for `copy-webpack-plugin` to find its [GitHub page](https://github.com/webpack-contrib/copy-webpack-plugin).
-Basically...
 Encore gives you *a lot* of features... but it doesn't give you *everything*.
-But... because we're using Webpack under-the-hood, if you find a Webpack plugin you want, you can totally use it!
+But... no worries!
+We're using Webpack under-the-hood.
+So if you find a Webpack plugin you want, you can totally use it!

 Side note, Encore *will* have a `copy()` method soon.
-So, you might be able to do all of this easier.
+Then you'll be able to do this without a plugin.
 Yay!
 But, this is still a *great* example of how to extend Webpack beyond Encore.

-Anyways, let's install the plugin first.
+Anyways, install the plugin first.
 Notice that they use `npm`.
 I'm going to use `yarn`.
 So copy the name of that plugin, find your terminal, and run:

 ```terminal